Apalaciosvillagomez/Customer-Support-Analysis-/README.md

 # Customer Support Analysis

 The sentiment analysis model aims to solve the real-world problem of tracking and analyzing customer feedback for businesses.
 Customer complaints and negative sentiment can have a significant impact on a company's reputation and bottom line.
-By identifying the top 10 companies with the most complaints, stakeholders can proactively address the underlying issues that are leading to negative feedback and improve the overall customer experience.
+By identifying multiple factors in terms of complaints, stakeholders can proactively address the underlying issues that are leading to negative feedback and improve the overall customer experience.

 ## What are we aiming to solve?